What are the best goats for pets? Well honestly, this can vary a bit depending a number of circumstances. And situations.

 #2 Nigerian Dwarf Goats

-This is another smaller breed that makes a great addition to a small farm and is a favorite among many homesteaders.
+This is another small size breed that makes a great addition to a small farm and is a favorite among many homesteaders.

 In addition to their cute features, they are a great source of milk if you want them to serve that purpose on your homestead.